What is Macular Degeneration?

-How can I prevent macular degeneration or lessen the severity?
+How can I prevent macular degeneration or lessen its severity?

-As I mentioned previously, there is no known cure of AMD as yet but there are certain treatments that can help slow down the advancement of the disease.
+As I mentioned previously, there is no known cure of AMD as yet, but there are certain treatments that can help slow down the advancement of the disease.
 Some effective options include:

-If diagnosed with wet AMD, having a laser surgery at an early stage might help slow the degeneration down or even stop further vision loss, but in most cases it is often very hard to tell if the surgery will do more harm then good.
+If diagnosed with wet AMD, having a laser surgery at an early stage might help slow the degeneration down or even stop further vision loss, but in most cases, it is often very hard to tell if the surgery will do more harm than good.

-This is a treatment using anti VEGF drugs.
-They are injected in the effected eye via a thin needle to reduce the number of abnormal vessels.
+This is a treatment based on anti VEGF drugs.
+These are injected in the effected eye via a thin needle to reduce the abnormal growth of blood vessels underneath the retina.
 These drugs also slow down the leakage of fluids into the macula, offering a significant help in dealing with wet AMD.

 Eye supplements can help with Dry AMD.
-Your ophthalmologist will tell you what vitamins or minerals are recommended for your dry AMD but these are found to be generally helpful.
+Your ophthalmologist will tell you what vitamins or minerals are recommended for your particular case of dry AMD, but these are found to be generally helpful.